Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: Beyond the Coulomb gap

-In another biology related theory understanding of correlations of monovalent ion in a narrow biological ion channel allowed us to solve the puzzle of the deconfinement of pairs of strongly attracting each other positive and negative ions which leads to practically zero activation energy of the channel ion conductivity at ambient conditions~\cite{IonC1,IonC2}.
-This deconfinement is similar to the deconfinement of quarks in a hot quark-gluon plasma produced in heavy ion collisions~\cite{Susskind}.
+In another our biology related theory we solved the puzzle of the deconfinement of pairs of positive and negative salt ions in narrow biological ion channels which leads to practically zero activation energy of the channel ion conductivity at ambient conditions~\cite{IonC1,IonC2}.
+This deconfinement is similar to the one of quarks in a hot quark-gluon plasma produced in high energy heavy ion collisions~\cite{Susskind}.